neelchauhan/www.neelc.org/content/posts/hp-t730-opnsense-bcm.md

 If you had success (or failure) on the HP T730 with a Broadcom (or any non-Intel) NIC, please tell me at neel **AT** neelc **DOT** org and I will (hopefully) update this article.

+**UPDATE:** The Broadcom/T730 setup worked well for many months with a HP T730 on a "Gigabit" connection, albeit one with occasional slow transit/peering.
+"Genuine" Intel i340/i350 cards should work as well (from what I've read).

+If your ISP uses it (e.g. CenturyLink, Bell Canada, etc.), you may run into the `igb` bug with PPPoE queues.
+I never had CenturyLink or Bell, or any ISP using PPPoE as of writing so I can't confirm.
+Surprisingly, I am hoping for the former's FTTH offering where I move next despite PPPoE.